 The survey was designed as a multiple choice questionnaire with the possibility to add comments or omit questions.
 Written answers were not analysed for this study and did not contribute to the results presented here.
 Test runs revealed the questionnaire could be completed in 7-10 minutes.
 It was possible to resume answering the survey if the session had to be interrupted.

-The main focus of our survey was particularly on the general and technical possibility of digital education in the field of anaesthesia and the assessment whether a remote online or telephone anaesthesia consent procedure would comply with the currently prevailing legal framework across different European countries.
+The main focus of our survey was particularly on the general and technical possibility of digital education in the field of anaesthesia and the assessment whether a remote online or telephone anaesthesia consent procedure would comply with the currently prevailing legal framework across different European countries – the participating anaesthetists were asked to judge this according to their own assessment and to the best of their knowledge.
 We also gathered information on the time frame of the preoperative visit distinguished between low and high risk procedures.

 In order to analyse the effect of economic health on our results, a separate subanalysis was performed.
 To accomplish this task, technical implementation of internet and telephone-based solutions facilitating remote consent process and perception of legal differences were investigated in relation to the gross domestic product per capita (GDP per capita) and this was taken into account during the discussion upon whether significant disparities existed.
 Quantitative data for GDP per capita was accessed online (https://data.worldbank.org/indicator/ny.gdp.pcap.cd) and countries that were represented in our study were assigned into 3 groups namely high, middle and low GDP per capita.
 The assignment process was performed so that every group had a similar count of countries in every group.
 A detailed tabulated overview can be found in the supplementary material section (Table S3).